 General Notes about Section: Seawall is formed of concrete blockwork with concrete top (part of promenade).
-Throughout there is abrasion to the concrete top and concrete blockwork, but this is superficial.
-There are many gaps between the joints of the concrete top where there is missing sealant, in one location grass is growing in the gap.
+Throughout there is abrasion to the concrete top and concrete blockwork, but this is superficial and does not affect performance.
+There are many gaps between the joints of the concrete top where the sealant is missing, in one location grass is growing in the gap.
 There are also many gaps between the concrete blockwork where there is missing mortar.
-Generally theses gaps are small, with isolated locations where abrasion has occurred more heavily at the joints of the concrete top and left bigger gaps up to 5cm.
+Generally, theses gaps are small, however in isolated locations, where abrasion has occurred more heavily bigger gaps of up to 5cm are evident.

 Any cracks are minor and there is no evidence of movement of the structure.
 There have been small sections of patch repairs made along the concrete top.

-There are two health and safety concerns - the staircase in E16 has a step with heavy abrasion it the middle, in E34 there is a flap value with a cover attached with a double hinge where one of the hinges is broken.
+At the time of the inspection there are two health and safety concerns: (1) the staircase in E16 has a step with heavy abrasion it the middle, and (2) in E34 there is a flap value with a cover attached with a double hinge where one of the hinges is broken.

 Note that the previous condition assessment graded much of Section E as Poor condition.
-For masonry structures the Condition Assessment Manual describes the Poor grading as "extensive spalling of bricks or blocks, substantial cracking, movement, or severe damage".
-It is not thought that the defects inspected in Section E are bad enough to justify this grading.
+However, for masonry structures the Condition Assessment Manual describes the Poor grading as "extensive spalling of bricks or blocks, substantial cracking, movement, or severe damage".
+And following the 2017 inspection It is not thought that the defects inspected in Section E justify this grading.